-cAMP concentrations were measured in a variety of different samples including tissue culture media, human saliva, and porcine serum.
-For all of the samples, cAMP was spiked into the undiluted samples which were diluted with the kit Assay Buffer 2 and then assayed in the kit.
+cAMP concentrations were measured in a variety of different samples including tissue culture media, human saliva, serum, and urine.
+For all of the samples, cAMP was spiked into the undiluted samples, which were diluted with the 0.1 M HCI supplied with the kit and then assayed in the kit.
 Recovery values were not obtained with urine samples because the endogenous levels of cAMP are so high.
 The following results were obtained: